ramseyjiang/go_mid_to_senior/patterns/readme.md

 4. Generator Pattern
 5. Retry Pattern
 6. Singleton Pattern

-Singleton Pattern is a class / type has only one instance and provides a global access point to it.
-Ensures that there is a single instance of an object.
-This is useful for accessing a shared resource, such as a database.
+7. Command Pattern
+8. Semaphore Pattern

+Dependency Injection (DI) pattern is a design pattern used to implement IoC.
+It allows the creation of dependent objects outside a class and provides those objects to a class through different ways.

-Factory pattern is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
+Factory pattern is a creation design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.

 Fan-in Fan-out is a way of Multiplexing and Demultiplexing in golang.